-George Case is the Director of Choral Activities at Boston Conservatory, where he directs the chorale ensembles, teaches choral literature, and directs the graduate choral conducting program.
-Case is also the music director of the Newburyport Choral Cociety, an 80-year old choral society on the north shore.
+George Case is the director of choral activities at Boston Conservatory, where he directs the chorale ensembles, teaches choral literature, and directs the graduate choral conducting program.
+Case is also the music director of the Newburyport Choral Society, an 80-year-old choral society on the North Shore.
 With a multifaceted background as a conductor, educator, and professional singer, Case brings a wide-ranging body of musical experience and a passionate artistic voice to his work.
 He holds D.M.A. and M.M. degrees in conducting from the University of Michigan and a B.M. in vocal performance from Boston University.

-Case is an award-winning educator of young musicians who frequently leads clinics and workshops for high school and college singers as well as professional development sessions for teachers around the country.
-During his tenure as Director of Choral and Vocal Programs at the Cobb County Center for Excellence in the Performing Arts in his native Atlanta, GA (2007-2010), Case's choirs were selected to participate in the Honor Festival, curated by Jessye Norman and Carnegie Hall with Craig Jessop and the Orchestra of St. Luke's.
-Case has been recognized as a 2010 Presidential Teacher Honoree, 2009 Star Teacher for Pebblebrook High School, and served on the faculty of the Boston University Tanglewood Institute (2005-2012).
+Case is an award-winning educator of young musicians who frequently leads clinics and workshops for high-school and college singers as well as professional development sessions for teachers around the country.
+During his tenure as director of choral and vocal programs at the Cobb County Center for Excellence in the Performing Arts in his native Atlanta, Georgia (2007-2010), Case's choirs were selected to participate in the Honor Festival, curated by Jessye Norman and Carnegie Hall with Craig Jessop and the Orchestra of St. Luke's.
+Case has been recognized as a 2010 Presidential Scholars teacher honoree and the 2009 Star Teacher for Pebblebrook High School, and he served on the faculty of the Boston University Tanglewood Institute (2005-2012).

 As a soloist and professional chorister, Case has performed with major ensembles across North America and Europe.
-He is a regular member of and soloist with the Santa Fe Desert Chorale, Atlanta Singers, Meridian Chorale, Skylark Ensemble, Marsh Chapel Choir, and the Carnegie Festival Chorus.
-Case has prepared choruses for leading conductors including Michael Tilson Thomas, Craig Jessop, Leonard Slatkin, and Helmuth Rilling.
+He is a regular member of and soloist with the Santa Fe Desert Chorale, Atlanta Singers, Meridian Chorale, Skylark Ensemble, Marsh Chapel Choir, and Carnegie Festival Chorus.
+Case has prepared choruses for leading conductors, including Michael Tilson Thomas, Craig Jessop, Leonard Slatkin, and Helmuth Rilling.